 - 1. Average daily value and volume. - 2.
 Figures for Zengin System show the value and volume of payments processed. - 3.
-Figures for bill and check clearing systems show the value and volume of bills and checks processed at the Tokyo Clearing House. - 4.
+Figures for the Bill and Check Clearing System show the value and volume of bills and checks processed at the Tokyo Clearing House and other local clearing houses in Japan designated by the Minister of Justice (through November 2, 2022) and at the Electronic Clearing House (from November 4 onward). - 4.
 Figures for Japan Securities Clearing Corporation (JSCC) and JASDEC DVP Clearing Corporation (JDCC) show the value of transactions processed by the central counterparties.
 Figures for JSCC (Listed Products) are for stock transactions executed on stock exchanges.
-Figures for JDCC are for stocks traded off exchange between securities companies and their customers. - Figures for stocks and investment trusts show the total amount of issuance, redemption and transfers.Figures for dematerialized CP and corporate and other bonds show the total amount of underwriting, redemption, redemption by purchase and transfers.
+Figures for JDCC are for stocks traded off exchange between securities companies and their customers. - 5.
+Figures for stocks and investment trusts show the total amount of issuance, redemption and transfers.
+Figures for dematerialized CP and corporate and other bonds show the total amount of underwriting, redemption, redemption by purchase and transfers.